convexengineering/gplibrary/1682/solar_hale/solar_hale.md

 ```
 # Steady Level Flight

 We are assuming steady level flight.
-Specifically, the required lift is equal to the weight and the shaft power produced by the engine has to be greater than the flight power.
+Specifically, the required lift must be equal to the weight.
+Additionally, the shaft power produced by the engine has to be greater than the required flight power.

 ```python
 #inPDF: replace with SteadyLevelFlight.vars.generated.tex